-There are so many things that make Switzerland popular with tourists, and we can list five of them from top of our heads: mountains, lakes, chocolate, cheese and watches.
+There are so many things that make Switzerland popular with tourists, and we can list five of them from the top of our heads: mountains, lakes, chocolate, cheese, and watches.
 Switzerland is famous for its breathtaking mountain landscapes and scenic lakes dotted with picturesque villages that can host a story of a fairy tale without much trouble.
-Production of chocolate, cheese and watches is something Swiss are very proud of and they became synonyms with quality in those industries.
+Production of chocolate, cheese, and watches is something Swiss are very proud of and they became synonyms with quality in those industries.

 But, there is much more than that.
-This small European country is also well known for its neutrality (Switzerland was not in a war for centuries), banking sector (one of the world’s financial hubs), Switzerland is founder of Red Cross, and is a host of diplomatic and international community in Geneva, among others.
+This small European country is also well known for its neutrality (Switzerland was not in a war for centuries), banking sector (one of the world’s financial hubs), Switzerland is founder of the Red Cross, and is a host of the diplomatic and international community in Geneva, among others.
 So, if you don’t visit as a tourist, you might go there for work!

 Switzerland is also a very diverse country – there are four languages spoken throughout the country within various communities spread out in Swiss cantons, and almost every fourth inhabitant is a foreign national, which makes it a country with the highest percentage of ex-pats.
-Such diversity comes with very organized and affluent way of life – Switzerland is one of the most expensive countries in the world.
+Such diversity comes with a very organized and affluent way of life – Switzerland is one of the most expensive countries in the world.
 But, don’t worry, we always have some travel offers to get you covered!
 Enjoy!

 - Official name: Swiss Confederation